sanfinity-Iot/openremote/User-Guide:-Assets-and-Attributes.md

 ### Formatting/Display
 * **Label**: A human-friendly string that can be displayed in UI instead of the raw attribute name.
 * **Units**: Indicates the units associated with the value, there's some special handling for Boolean and Date values but otherwise the value type should be numeric.
-Units are intended for UI usage and should support internationalisation, custom unit types can be composed e.g. `["kilo", "metre", "per", "hour"]` => "km/h" see [org.openremote.model.Constants](https://github.com/openremote/openremote/blob/master/model/src/main/java/org/openremote/model/Constants.java) .
+Units are intended for UI usage and should support internationalisation, custom unit types can be composed e.g. `["kilo", "metre", "per", "hour"]` => "km/h" see [Constants.java](https://github.com/openremote/openremote/blob/master/model/src/main/java/org/openremote/model/Constants.java) .
 Constants for well known units that UIs should support as a minimum.
 Currencies get special handling and should be represented using the upper case 3 letter currency code as defined in ISO 4217
 * **Format**: ValueFormat to be applied when converting the associated Attribute to string representation.
+For example to limit the number of fractional digits: `{"maximumFractionDigits": 2}`, see [ValueFormat.java](https://github.com/openremote/openremote/blob/master/model/src/main/java/org/openremote/model/value/ValueFormat.java) for more options.
 * **Constraints**: ValueConstraints to be applied to the Attribute value; these override any constraints defined on any of the descriptors associated with the attribute.
 (AllowedValues, Future, FutureOrPresent, Max, Min, NotBlank, NotEmpty, NotNull, Past, PastOrPresent, Pattern, Size).
 ```
 {